andreiafreitas/book-shop-automation-testing-Cypress/README.md

         The user is able to find HTML links to the content on the page

-### As a Guest I want to check social media connections
+### As a guest I want to check social media connections
 #### Acceptance criteria:
         Given I am a guest and I am at the button of any webpage, When I click on social media icon